Biblical Agency… What’s That?

 God is Not a Man

 God is not a man that He should lie, neither the son of man that He should repent.”
 (Numbers 23:19).
-This plain spoken scripture actually contradicts some important dogmas about the trinity!
+Here’s a case where scripture actually contradicts an important dogma concerning the trinity!
 (The church fathers insist that Jesus is God.)
 It contains a heretical thought and we wonder how trinitarian scholars have managed to ignore it for so long.
 What was the LORD thinking when He inspired these words?
 If God was a man this is exactly the kind of talk that would have gotten Him excommunicated!
 It seems to us God knew full well this verse wouldn’t harmonize with the doctrine of the trinity… but He included it in the scripture anyway.

 Jesus Said “I Am a Man”